team-friendo/signalboost/README.md

 make dev.up
 ```

-Assuming everything worked as expect so far you should see a log output as the docker container start up and towards the end you should see Something like `[Signalboost  xxxxxx] > Signalboost running!`
+Assuming everything worked as expect so far you should see a log output as the docker containers start up and towards the end you should see something like `[Signalboost  xxxxxx] > Signalboost running!`.

 To shut the app down gracefully (can take a while for all containers to spin down):